I like to talk about “Team 18”

 My 11 1/2 years in the Air Force.
 Two different staffs working together on Public Relations, at a local and then a headquarters level.
 Then on a KC-135 refueling tanker crew, with an Aircraft Commander and copilot, a navigator & boom operator.
 But we also had crew chiefs and superb support teams to keep the airplane well maintained and in safe flying condition.

 As an airline Captain, I have a huge team working with me and behind the scenes to allow us to depart and arrive on time, in a safe and comfortable operation.
+There are mechanics, gate agents, flight attendants, a ground crew, security, flight dispatchers and a host of others coordinating efforts.

 Working with fellow Delta employees, several of us took on the federal Department of Health and Human Services, to fight “faux science” they used to create bad drug testing rules for airline employees.
 We got the DHHS & DOT rules changed, and saved the jobs of roughly a dozen employees.